MASantos/DragonCompSci/ProjectRef.md

 parsin or finite automata, besides some elementary topics in linguistics.
-From the point of view of Haskell, we will about its powerful implementation of abstract data types, its lazy evaluation or its use of pattern-matching definitions.\
+From the point of view of Haskell, we will about its powerful implementation of abstract data types, its lazy evaluation or its use of pattern-matching definitions.
-\
 Some pointers on Haskell are [the Haskell wiki](https://wiki.haskell.org/Haskell).\
 \
-Alternatively, this topic may be address through Python with the NLTK module.
+Alternatively, this topic may be addressed through Python with the NLTK module.
 This has a more applied emphasis.
 The reference is *Natural Language Processing with Python* by Steven Bird et al. You can find an online version [here](http://www.nltk.org/book/)